alirezahabib/onlineclass-auto-join-greet/README.md

 # onlineclass-auto-join-greet
-macOS Automator script.
-Automatically join the class and send greeting message in the chat-box.
-Compatible with “Skyroom.”
+macOS Automator script that can be triggered by a calendar event’s alert.
+It will automatically open the class URL, log in (if needed), join the class and send a custom greeting message in the chat-box.
+Compatible with famous Iranian meeting service “Skyroom.”